syuja/GreenPlumSetup/expand/Volume.md

 Then simply, run the command `INSERT INTO` to copy the external data into our Greenplum database.
 `INSERT INTO` will copy in parallel, since we've set up the external table and ETL server using `gpfdist`.

 For more information, read [Load Data with Greenplum utilities](https://github.com/syuja/GreenPlumSetup/blob/413fcf8fe683772908a72e831b93c66f37c551ba/tutorial/TUTORIAL.md#).

+For sample `psql` scripts view [here](../script/README.md).

 ### Loading the Data Internally:
 Create a load table and simply `INSERT INTO` it.